Higher-order topological phases protected by noninvertible and subsystem symmetries: Noninvertible higher-order subsystem symmetry-protected topological phases: Hinge modes

-This dual SSSB Hamiltonian still has the planar subsystem symmetries.
-The non-invertible symmetry $\mathbf{D}^{(3)}_{\rm pln}$ is mapped to $\hat{\rm U}$, which is a symmetry of the Hamiltonian~\eqref{eq:tetrahedral-Ising}.
+This dual SSSB Hamiltonian still has the \red{symmetries $\eta_a$ and $\eta_{\hat{a}}$ that we discussed in \eqref{eq:D^3plansquared}}.
+The noninvertible symmetry $\mathbf{D}^{(3)}_{\rm pln}$ is mapped to $\hat{\rm U}$, which is a symmetry of the Hamiltonian~\eqref{eq:tetrahedral-Ising}.
 We consider the \textit{global} part of the subsystem symmetry

 We could analyze the possible symmetry breaking patterns to find the possible symmetry-protected topological phases.
-On the SSSB side, all the planar subsystem symmetries are broken.
-We look at various possible choices for preserved symmetry.
+On the SSSB side, all the \red{invertible} symmetries are broken.
+We look at \red{some} possible choices for preserved symmetry.